-This glossary is available to help you understand complicated terms you will see on this website and may hear from your cardiologist, TAVR Doctor, or Heart Team as you learn about aortic stenosis.
+This glossary is available to help you understand complicated terms you will see on this website and may hear from your cardiologist, TAVR Doctor, or Heart Team as you learn about severe symptomatic aortic stenosis, also known as heart valve failure.
 Be sure to check with your doctor if you have any questions.

 ABACK TO TOP